On the rank of general linear series on stable curves: Introduction

 \subsection{Structure of the paper}

 In Section~\ref{sec: preliminaries}, we fix some notation.
 In Section~\ref{sec:semistable}, we recall basic properties of semistable and special line bundles.
-In Sections~\ref{sec:theta}, we discuss the case $d = g -1$ and the existence of Theta divisors.
+In Section~\ref{sec:theta}, we discuss the case $d = g -1$ and the existence of Theta divisors.
 To do so, we recall the description of semistability in terms of orientations in Subsection~\ref{subsec:orientations}.
 After establishing existence of Theta divisors in Subsection~\ref{subsec:theta}, we recall a description of the irreducible components of Theta divisors due to Coelho and Esteves~\cite{coelhoesteves} in Subsection~\ref{subsec:abel}.
 In Section~\ref{sec:g-2}, we discuss the case $d = g- 2$ and its residual case $d = g$.
 We show that in these cases the special loci have expected dimension if $\md$ is semistable in Subsection~\ref{subsec:dimension g} and characterize semistability in Subsection~\ref{subsec:semistability g}.
 Finally, we discuss in Section~\ref{sec:general} the general case and prove Theorem~\ref{thm:main2}.

 {\bf Acknowledgements.} Many discussions with Lucia Caporaso and Ilya Tyomkin helped shape this paper, and I am very grateful for the insights and suggestions they provided.
-In addition, I would like to thank Sam Payne, whose comments on an earlier draft led to many improvements in presentation.
+In addition, I would like to thank Sam Payne and an anonymous referee, whose comments on an earlier draft led to many improvements in presentation.